amitmerchant1990/reverie/reviewers.md

 In this case, we still hope that we can maintain the original timeline (finishing reviews one month after the paper was submitted), but depending on the timing it may not be possible to finish a high-quality review by this deadline.
 In this case, please consult with the action editor in charge of your paper (see how to contact them below) and decide a feasible timeline, keeping in mind that the authors of the paper will be eagerly awaiting their review feedback.

+**Q**: What if I'll be unavailable?
+**A**: Reviewers may choose to mark themselves as unavailable for some period.
+To do so, please complete [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=9028kaqAQ0OMdrEjlJf7WXcpizsAwgRHnquEMJ-wjU5UMkJXNTc2NDU1SzM4MkcyTkFETjhOQzAxSC4u).
+Please do so *before* the 15th of the first month in which you will be unavailable.

 ## Paper Assignment

 **Q**: What can I do to make sure I get good paper assignments?<br>